mrgnex/The-NixOS-Adventure/README.md

 # The-NixOS-Adventure
 A repository documenting my journey with NixOS.
 Hopefully this will grow into a beginner friendly documentation for using NixOS.
+Every code block includes code that needs to be run in the terminal.
+Konsole is the stock terminal when installing NixOS.
+Open this terminal and run the commands.

 # Contents
 [What is NixOS?](https://github.com/mrgnex/The-NixOS-Adventure/edit/main/README.md#what-is-nixos)